-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, and to further promote understanding and awareness, SDS has produced an e-learning module.
-Partnered with internal comms, this training is intended to improve the understanding and awareness of modern slavery across the organisation.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, and to further promote understanding and awareness, we have produced an e-learning module.
+Partnered with internal comms (including our Procurement Policy), this training is intended to improve the understanding and awareness of modern slavery across the organisation.